- Self Care and Holistic Wellness

 In May 2015, Reece was appointed to Georgia Gov. Nathan Deal's Commission on Medical Cannabis, a committee established to help set Georgia's policies on medical marijuana.
 In 2015, she was elected to a three-year term (2016-2019) on the American Association of Diabetes Educators (AADE) Board of Directors.
 She currently serves as Treasurer of AADE.
 In 2017, she was inducted as a Fellow of AADE.
 Most recently, Dr. Reece developed a blog—Reece's Pieces in a Diabetes World—that offers practical information about medications for patients living with diabetes.

 Dr. Reece enjoys spending time with her family.
 Additionally, she is actively involved in her church's Prayer Ministry and serves as a facilitator for Divorce Care for Kids.

-Dr. Reece's research area of interest is diabetes with a focus in Gestational Diabetes.
+Dr. Reece's area of interest is diabetes.
 She has given podium and poster presentations on diabetes at regional and national meetings.
-She has published several peer reviewed manuscripts in the area of diabetes.
+She has published in several journals.
+Below are recent highlights of presentations and publications.

 Wilson SA.
 Development and Evaluation of a Mild Cognitive Impairment Screening and Education and Medication Therapy Management Service.
 American Pharmacists Association Foundation.
 Received July 2005. $1,000.